HUSAM-07/HUSAM-07/README.md

 # About Me:
 - I am currently leading the Google Developer Student Clubs BITS Pilani Dubai Chapter as a lead selected by Google for the Year 2023-24'
-- Interned at Propreturn.com as a Full Stack Developer.
+- Interned at Propreturn.com as a Full Stack Developer & Data Science Intern.
 - Learning ReactJS & NextJs
 - Currently Working On Building a Machine Learning Model for Apparel Classification & Prediction
 - Building Open Source Tools for the Community